SDP bounds on quantum codes: Introduction

 \section{Introduction}

-Coding theory studies how to send messages error-free through a noisy channel.
-Typically, a classical message consists of a bit string of length $k$, with the noisy classical channel inducing errors that may flip some bits in the message.
-A error-correcting code allows one to encode the message with redundant information, so that it can be recovered after being sent through the channel.
-A paradigmatic example is the repetition code of block length $n$ where the message bit is repeated $n$ times, e.g., the bits $0$ and $1$ are encoded as $000$ and $111$ respectively when $n=3$.

-A quantum message is represented by a positive semidefinite matrix of trace one acting on the $K$-dimensional Hilbert space $\C^K$.
-That is, $\varrho \in L(\C^{K})$ with $\varrho \succeq 0$ and $\tr(\varrho)=1$.
-A noisy quantum channel, represented in its Kraus decomposition by $\mathcal{N}(\varrho) = \sum_{E \in \mathcal{N}} E \varrho E^\dag$ with $\sum_{E \in \mathcal{N}} E^\dag E \preceq \one$, may not only induce flip errors but also errors in the phases of the state.
-The repetition code is no longer valid for quantum codes due to the no-cloning theorem~\cite{Wootters1982}, and therefore more involved strategies have to be used for the error-correction of quantum messages.
-A quantum error-correcting code encodes a $K$-dimensional Hilbert space to a subspace of the $n$-qubit Hilbert space, such that the action of a noisy quantum channel can be corrected.
-The Knill-Laflamme conditions provide necessary and sufficient conditions for this to be possible, and can be formulated in terms of the projector $\Pi$ onto the code subspace: if $\Pi E^\dag F \Pi = c_{EF} \Pi$ for all errors $E,F$ appearing in the channel $\mathcal{N}$, then there exists a recovery map $\mathcal{R}$ such that $\mathcal{R}(\mathcal{N} (\varrho))\propto \varrho$~\cite{PhysRevLett.84.2525}.
-The size $K$ of the quantum code then equals the rank of $\Pi$.
+Coding theory studies how to store or send messages in the presence of noise.
+Typically, a message consists of a bit string of which a noisy channel may flip some bits.
+A classical error-correcting code allows to encode messages in a redundant manner, so that it can be recovered after being affected by noise.
+In contrast, a quantum message is represented by a positive semidefinite matrix of trace one on a $K$-dimensional Hilbert space $\C^K$, that is, $\varrho \in L(\C^{K})$ with $\varrho \succeq 0$ and $\tr(\varrho)=1$.
+A noisy quantum channel can be written in a Kraus decomposition as $\mathcal{N}(\varrho) = \sum_{E \in \mathcal{N}} E \varrho E^\dag$ with $\sum_{E \in \mathcal{N}} E^\dag E \preceq \one$.
+A quantum error-correcting code then encodes a $K$-dimensional Hilbert space to a subspace of a $n$-qubit Hilbert space $(\C^2)^{\ot n}$, such that the action of a noisy quantum channel can be corrected.
+The Knill-Laflamme conditions provide necessary and sufficient conditions for this to be possible~\cite{PhysRevLett.84.2525}.
+Formulated in terms of the projector $\Pi$ onto the code subspace they read: if $\Pi E^\dag F \Pi = c_{EF} \Pi$ for all errors $E,F$ appearing in the channel $\mathcal{N}$, then there exists a recovery map $\mathcal{R}$ such that $\mathcal{R}(\mathcal{N} (\varrho))\propto \varrho$.
+The size $K$ of the quantum code equals the rank of $\Pi$.